GoblinArchives/LiminalHorror/Official Modules.md

 In 2022 we did an official collaboration with three creatives to bring their vision of pamphlet adventures to reality.
 These were their stories.

 ## The Chair
-By Liminal Horror Art Director Zach Hazard: A haunted house where the titular chair is in every room.
+By Liminal Horror Art Director Zach Hazard Vaupen: A haunted house where the titular chair is in every room.
 ![image](/img/chair.png)
 - [PDF](https://emosludge.itch.io/the-chair)
 - [In Print](https://shop.emo-sludge.com/product/tales-from-the-void-the-chair)